hashicorp/packer/website/source/docs/provisioners/ansible.html.markdown

 Optional Parameters:

+- `groups` (array of strings) - The groups into which the Ansible host should be placed.
+When unspecified, the host is not associated with any groups.

+- `host_alias` (string) - The alias by which the Ansible host should be known.
+	Defaults to `default`.

 - `ssh_host_key_file` (string) - The SSH key that will be used to run the SSH server on the host machine to forward commands to the target machine.
 Ansible connects to this server and will validate the identity of the server using